opencadc/canfar-portal/nodes/inaf-oat_en.md

   - GMS browser user inteface,
   - Credential delegation service (CDS)

-They have customized the backend of these services to use local infrastructure.
+The backend of these services have been customized to use local database and storage infrastructure.

 <!-- Content end -->